Professor John Parkinson

-Our non-executive Director Steve Ray provides leadership and mentoring support for the management team.
-He also provides the main link between the management team and the Board of Directors.
-Steve is a Director and vice-Chair of the RCS Board, and sits on the finance and employment subgroups.
-Steve has been involved in community justice since 1974, having worked for the Probation Service in England and Wales from practitioner through to Deputy Chief Officer.
-The latter position, in North Wales, spanned the period from 1988 through to his retirement in January 2011.
+Steve has been involved in community justice since 1974, having worked for the Probation Service in England and Wales from practitioner through to Deputy Chief Officer (North Wales Probation) prior to his retirement in 2011.
 Steve is driven by the desire to mobilise the delivery of meaningful services for the disadvantaged and dispossessed in our communities in the endeavour to realise individual potential, transform lives and to make a difference for individuals and communities.

 Gareth Matthews has worked in the welfare to work sector for over 40 years.
-Gareth is a Director with Itec Training Solutions Ltd, one of Wales largest and most successful providers in the employment and skills sector.
-Gareth was previously Director for Welfare Services, Serco (2009 – 2015), responsible for Serco’s growth strategy and overseeing the performance of its welfare services contracts in the UK and overseas.
-Prior to joining Serco, Gareth was an Executive Director with Working Links (2000-2007), with responsibility for Wales, West Midlands and the South West.
+Gareth is a Director with Itec Training Solutions Ltd. Gareth was previously Director for Welfare Services, Serco (2009 – 2015) and an Executive Director with Working Links (2000-2007), with responsibility for Wales, West Midlands and the South West.
 Gareth started his career with Jobcentre Plus, holding several senior roles during his 27-year service.
-As a Director for RCS, Gareth is helping to regenerate one of Wales’ most deprived communities, developing innovative solutions to the problems of long-term unemployment.

 Eirlys Evans MBA